-- Corresponds to capital formation' registration fees.
+- i) Listing: Corresponds to issuers' registration fees.
 These fees are charged at the time the issuance is placed and are effective through December 31st of the year in which they are charged.
-These fees are recognized as deferred revenue and amortized in the consolidated statement of profits or loss over the course of the year.

-ii) Maintenance

-- Capital formation' maintenance fees for quoted securities are charged over the issuance period of the listed security.
+These fees are recognized as deferred revenue and amortized over the course of the year. - ii) Maintenance: Issuers' maintenance fees for quoted securities are charged over the issuance period of the listed security.
 These fees are charged on an annual basis and collected in advance at the beginning of the year.
-These fees are recognized as deferred revenue and amortized over the course of the year which they occur.

-iii) Derivatives - Commission revenue from derivative trading operations, software licenses and information sales are recognized in profit or loss as it accrues.
+These fees are recognized as deferred revenue and amortized over the course of the year. - iii) Derivatives: Commission revenue from derivative trading operations, software licenses and information sales is recognized in profit or loss as it accrues.

-In addition, discounts are recognized based on the volume of contracts operated during the year and are netted from profit or loss of the period in which they are granted.
+Discounts are recognized based on the volume of contracts operated during the year and are netted from profit or loss of the period in which they are granted.

 Derivatives revenue includes revenue from commissions earned on offsetting and settlement, management of Minimum Initial Contributions, use of the network, facilities and maintenance of systems used to clear derivatives.
-Commission revenue is recognized on a monthly basis in accordance with the volume of contracts, subsequent to offsetting and regardless of the date in which the derivative transaction is offset.
+Commission revenue is recognized on a monthly basis in accordance with the volume of contracts, subsequent to offsetting and regardless of the date on which the derivative transaction is offset.
 Central Securities Depository revenue is recognized on a monthly basis in accordance with the average cash balance of Minimum Initial Contributions and managed securities during each respective month.

-iv) Over-the-counter (SIF ICAP) - Commission revenue is recognized during the period in which the services are provided.
+iv) Over-the-counter (SIF ICAP): Commission revenue is recognized during the period in which the services are provided.